ms-iot/lsdk/docs/grapeboard.md

 ## Serial Terminal

 1. Connect the micro USB cable to the micro USB connector (next to the power connector).
 Your PC should recognize it as a USB/Serial device.
+If it does not, you can try the driver [here](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
 2. Determine the COM port number from device manager.
 3. Open a putty terminal at 115200 8N1.
 You must go to **Connection -> Serial** and set **Flow control** to **None**.
 ![Putty Flow Control](putty-flow-control.png)